This work-in-progress lists all currently known appearances, drawn from a variety of sources.

 Joni Mitchell and others performed at the Event.

-pay for art school by playing music at coffee shops for $15.
+art school by playing music at a coffee house for $15 a night.

 A conversation about Joni's new album Shine.